HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

    - Description: Course ID used to identify which course is being used.
 Stored as int(10) in the database

 - Parameter: $coursename
-   - Type: varchar
+   - Type: String
    - Description: The name of the course.
 Stored as varchar(80) in the database

 - Parameter: $visibility
-   - Type: tinyint
+   - Type: int
    - Description: Visibility of the section.
 Stored as tinyint(1) in the database

 - Parameter: $versid
-   - Type: varchar
+   - Type: String
    - Description: ID of the course version to be updated or created.
 Stored as varchar(8) in the database

 - Parameter: $courseGitURL
-   - Type: varchar
+   - Type: String
    - Description: The URL to the Git repository associated with the course.
 Stored as varchar(1024) in the database

 - Parameter: $log_uuid